Primary Navigation Mobile

 • Electric adjustment and heating as standard

 The steering wheel and seats are electrically adjustable, and both offer more than enough flexibility for both our shortest and tallest testers to get comfortable.
-Land Rover fits 20-way adjustable seats as standard, although 24-way adjustable seats are available as an option, bringing more adjustment for those in the rear.
-Heating is standard, while plusher trims getting seat ventilation and massage functions.
+Land Rover fits 20-way adjustable seats as standard, although 24-way adjustable seats are available as an option.
+Heating is standard, with seat ventilation and massage functions available, including in the rear.

 Your drive is accompanied by a very satisfying but barely perceptible whoosh as the Range Rover batters the air out of its way and crushes the road surface into submission.
 It’s akin to the sound of a distant jet engine – and it’s the only sound you can hear.
-The engine is utterly silent, and it takes a severe dent in the road to make the suspension pass a clonk into the cabin.
+The engine is usually silent, always subdued.